 Sea level rise isn't evenly distributed on all U.S. coasts.
 Changes in sea level are affected by many factors.
 Changes in global ocean circulations can affect sea-level rise.
 Since the 1960s, sea-level rise has increased the flooding risk of many coastal communities by a factor of 5 to 10.
 The Fourth National Climate Assessment writes, "The frequency, depth, and extent of tidal flooding are expected to continue to increase in the future, as is the more severe flooding associated with coastal storms, such as hurricanes and nor’easters."

 Rising sea levels can result in the damaging of infrastructures such as the electric grid, roads, and bridges.
 Coastal cities can be flooded by rising sea levels.
 Infrastructure design, operation, financing principles, and regulatory standards typically do not account for a changing climate.
 Current risk management does not typically consider the risk of infrastructure failure because of multiplying extreme weather effects.

 Ports and other coastal facilities can be destroyed by flooding.
 This would dramatically upset cargo imports and exports in any major city, having a direct impact on supplies and the economy.

-Tunnels that are essential to some cities, and as coastal flooding and heavy precipitation increases, tunnels will be breached and flooded more often.
+Tunnels are essential to many cities, and as coastal flooding and heavy precipitation increase, tunnels will be breached and flooded more often.